 Some reverse osmosis systems can be more difficult to install than others.

 Systems with more than 4 filtration stages, those that use more space, and units that are purchased alongside additional filters, like UV purifiers and remineralization filters, may pose more of a challenge.
-Again, if you don’t think you’re up for the task, you should consider calling a plumber instead.
+Again, if you don’t think you’re up for the task, you should consider calling a water treatment specialist or plumber instead.

 You can find plenty of trustworthy plumbers in your local area whose services will include installation of RO systems.
 Handing the job over to an expert will take the pressure off you, as you won’t be concerned about the quality of the assembly.

 Make sure to read reviews and ask your plumber for photos of their previous projects if you want to know more about what they’re capable of.

 Remember, installation by a plumber or a handyman will add extra money to your upfront investment.
 Usually, a plumber will charge up to $300 for the job, depending on the complexity of your situation.

 However, you may prefer to spend that little bit extra on getting the job done right, rather than potentially having to spend even more money on fixing your own mistakes.